bullhorn/rest-api-docs/source/includes/entityref/paybill/_paybillcycle.md

 #  Pay and Bill - PayBillCycle

-Read-only entity that represents a Calendar Instance record.
+Entity that represents a billing cycle record.

 <table>